CodeMaster001/neat-python/README.md

 ## Reason for this Git Page ##

 This page provides code to discuss about NEAT  integeration in  a dropout environment.
+Please refer to dropout branch.

 ## About ##